maus-me/woopEssentials/README.md

   // allows to format the ingame role information to your likeing
   // {0} will be the color specified in the serverconfig.json
   // {1} will be the role name specified in the serverconfig.json
-  // {2} will be the message including one space and : like | Th3Dilli: message|
+  // {2} will be the message including one space and : like | WoopDilli: message|
   // for format options check https://wiki.vintagestory.at/index.php?title=VTML
   // sample will show for role Admin and the role will be colerd according to the value in serverconfig.json
-  // [Admin] Th3Dilli: message
+  // [Admin] WoopDilli: message
   // info since fonts are different on windows and linux this may look different depending on the operating system "RoleFormat": "<font size=\"18\" color=\"{0}\"><strong>[{1}]</strong></font>{2}",